flybywiresim/docs/docs/dev-corner/index.md

 ---
 title: Development Corner - Overview
-description: The Development Corner is dedicated to provide information about the various FlyByWire projects and how to contribute.
+description: The Development Corner is dedicated to providing information about the various FlyByWire projects and how to contribute.
 ---

 <link rel="stylesheet" href="../../../stylesheets/toc-tables.css">